Tags

 My encounter with pelican Gruyo at the Wildlife Rescue Center, Stara Zagora © Tatyana Garkavaya

-This post is about how I adopted 4 wild birds at the Wildlife Rescue Center in Stara Zagora (Bulgaria), and the first impressions of our meeting.
+This post is about how I adopted 4 wild birds at the Wildlife Rescue Center in Stara Zagora (Bulgaria).
+With this initiative, I aim to highlight eco-friendly travel options and raise awareness about the importance of wildlife rescue and conservation in Bulgaria.
 The Wildlife Rescue Center, Stara Zagora is part of my project 'Mapping Sustainable Holidays in Bulgaria: Combine Volunteering and Holidays!' funded by the Bulgarian Fund for Women.

 an owl